stoodder/falconjs/README.md

 * Removed jQuery for DOM listening/manipulation
 * Added base adapter class
 * Added jQuery adapter to handle all ajax handling and removed the rest of the jQuery calls from Falcon
+* Add 'set' method to collections (sets all values for a key to each model in the collection)
+* Model and Collection constructors will now throw an error if the parent object isn't null/undefined or a model

 Bugs Fixed
 * Fixed reference overwirtting on colleciton merge method.